FlorianRappl/YAMP/README.markdown

 - Some new functions (`cumprod`, `cumsum`, ...) available
 - Added `chol` function for accessing the Cholesky decomposition

-More changes can be found in the [version history][history.markdown].
+More changes can be found in the [version history](history.markdown).

 Where this parser is useful
 -------------------------------------------------------